Ready to setup proxy server on your iPhone or iPad? Read on…

 We are aware that a 4G proxy will help us get the most out of the different websites and social media apps we use.
 However, it is no doubt that Apple users are having difficulties in setting up various applications and other stuff on their devices — this includes proxies.
-You will not have to install third-party applications to run your 4G proxy on iOS; you just need a WiFi connection and follow these steps.
+You will not have to install third-party applications to run your 4G proxy on iOS; you just need a WiFi connection and follow these steps to setup proxy server:

 On your phone, head to Settings, then turn on the wireless connection.
 Connect your device to your preferred WiFi network.